Nested Instrumental Variables Analysis: Switcher Average Treatment Effect, Identification, Efficient Estimation and Generalizability: Estimation and inference

-We now derive the non-parametric efficiency bound for the target identified parameter $\Psi_{\text{SW}, P_0}$.
-For a pathwise differentiable parameter, its non-parametric efficiency bound equals the variance of the canonical gradient at $P_0$ in a non-parametric model.
-Theorem \ref{thm_gradient} derives the canonical gradient and hence the non-parametric efficiency bound for the identification functional $\Psi_{\text{SW}, P}$.
+For a pathwise differentiable parameter, its nonparametric efficiency bound equals the variance of the canonical gradient at $P_0$ in a nonparametric model.
+Theorem \ref{thm_gradient} derives the canonical gradient and hence the nonparametric efficiency bound for $\Psi_{\text{SW}, P}$.